Quick Summary

 3. Save the file: Once you’ve reviewed and adjusted the configuration options, save the config/websockets.php file.

 These are just some common configurations.
 The specific settings you need might vary depending on your chosen broadcasting driver.
-Always consult the official documentation or consult a Laravel development agency for detailed options and best practices.
+Always check the official documentation or consult a Laravel development company for seamless implementation.

 Step 3: Enable Broadcast Service